-- Hilton London Syon Park: 4-star luxury hotel, beautiful grounds, gourmet dining, deluxe spa.
+- Hilton London Syon Park: This 4-star luxury hotel is popular for its beautiful grounds, gourmet dining, and deluxe spa.

-- Clayton Hotel Chiswick: mid-range pricing, excellent service, modern decor, underground parking, great breakfast buffet.
+- Clayton Hotel Chiswick: Popular for its mid-range pricing, the Clayton offers excellent service, modern decor, underground parking, and a great breakfast buffet.

-- Premier Inn London Ealing Hotel: affordable rates, secure parking, comfortable beds.
+- Premier Inn London Ealing Hotel: This hotel features affordable rates, secure parking, and comfortable beds.

-- Travelodge London Richmond Central: budget hotel, helpful staff, near restaurants and shops.
+- Travelodge London Richmond Central: This popular budget hotel is known for its helpful staff, and is located near restaurants and shops.

 More Related Articles on PlanetWare.com